martin-podlubny/electron/docs/api/tray.md

 Returns `string` - Can be `dark`, `light` or `unknown`.

 Gets the effective appearance of the macOS menubar.
 This differs from the system theme setting and reflects the actual appearance of the menubar (which can be different from the overall system theme).

+**Note:** In multi-screen setups where different displays have different menu bar appearances, this method returns the appearance of the main screen.
+When handling the `update-icon-for-effective-appearance` event, always use the `appearance` parameter provided by the event rather than calling this method, as the event parameter reflects the specific appearance context being rendered.

 #### `tray.displayBalloon(options)` _Windows_